Procedural-Tim/Procedural-Life/README.md

 ### src/Configs/<Name>/Type

 A configuration that defines what a thing can be.
 Each type should have a single exported configuration.
 The generator will ignore every export except the first.
-Properties should never start with "_". "_" is used internally for things like "_id".
+Properties should never start with "_". "_" is used internally for things like "\_id".
+It also does not support sub folders at this point.

 ### src/Configs/<Name>/Functions